Frequently Asked Questions

 How do I claim my prize?

-After the race, you will receive a letter in the mail on how to claim your prize.
+After the race, you will receive a letter in the mail with information on how to claim your prize.
 Legal forms are required by the gambling commission before prize winners can collect their prize.
 DO NOT CONTACT THE DONOR BUSINESS.
 Follow the directions provided in the letter you receive from the CPA firm even if you see your name posted as a winner.
 Only the person whose name is listed on the ticket are allowed to claim the prize.
+Be sure to write your information in clearly when you purchase a ticket so that you can be contacted!

 Who sponsors the Mid-Columbia Duck Race?

 The Mid Columbia Duck race is a joint venture of six local Rotary clubs.
-Premier Event Sponsor in 2019 are Toyota of Tri-Cities!
+Premier Event Sponsors in 2020 are Toyota of Tri-Cities, Autobahn Autocare Center, Moon Security, and Sun Pacific Energy!
 Visit our sponsor page for more info.
 If you are interested in becoming a sponsor, please use the contact page and send us an email!
 We would love to discuss the opportunity with you.

 How can I join Rotary?